 If you want to apply, please fill in the APPLICATION FORM.

 Pitches must be submitted in English (don’t worry it doesn’t have to be perfect English!).
+We will be accepting pitches on a running basis.

 After publishing the story, the grantee is required to submit a report of a minimum of 4,000 characters on his/her practical experience with the use of solutions journalism and to agree that Transitions and/or the Solutions Journalism Network may use all or parts of the final report for promotional or training purposes.